Table of Contents

 The minor in chemistry consists of six courses.
 Two semesters of general chemistry (CHEM1109–1110 or CHEM1117–1118, with associated laboratories) are required as the introductory courses for the minor.
 Four additional chemistry courses are chosen in consultation with a faculty advisor and approved by the Director of the departmental minor, Professor Lynne O'Connell (Merkert 111, 617-552-3626).
 Normally, two of the four additional courses would be Organic Chemistry I and II, but other selections might be better choices, depending on the student's objective in attaining the minor.
-In accordance with university policy, a student may count no more than one course toward both a major and a minor.
+In accordance with A&S policy, a student must have at least 15 credits in the minor program that are not used to fulfill requirements for another major or minor.

-The following courses for non-science majors cannot be used to complete the minor: CHEM1102 Intersection of Science and Painting, CHEM1105 Chemistry and Society I, CHEM1106 Chemistry and Society II, CHEM1107 Frontiers in the Life Sciences, or CHEM1163 Life Science Chemistry.
-The following research courses cannot be used to complete the minor: CHEM4491–4492 Undergraduate Research I and II, or CHEM5591–5592 Introduction to Chemistry Research I and II.
+The following courses for non-science majors cannot be used to complete the minor: CHEM1102 Intersection of Science and Painting, CHEM1103 Chemistry in the Marketplace I, CHEM1104 Chemistry in the Marketplace II, CHEM1105 Chemistry and Society I, CHEM1106 Chemistry and Society II, CHEM1107 Frontiers in the Life Sciences, or CHEM1163 Life Science Chemistry.
+The following research courses cannot be used to complete the minor: CHEM4491–4492 Introduction to Undergraduate Research I and II, or CHEM5591–5592 Undergraduate Chemical Research I and II.

 In order for a course studied abroad to count for major credit, prior department approval is required for each course.
 Students must meet with the department study abroad advisor for course approval, advisement, and planning.